unit-mesh/devti/README.md

 ## PreProcessor

 1. read config with repositories
-2. clone all repositories depth=1
+2. clone all repositories depth = 1
 3. filter all tests file
+   - remove license for reduce prompt size
-4. split test cases to different output
+   - split test cases to different output
-5. parse all to data
+4. parse all to data